New York, Philadelphia and Norfolk Railroad: Rail Trails

-The Surface Transportation Board approved the abandonment of the Hallwood-Cape Charles section on 31 October 2019 and in 2021 the state began removing the track.
+The Surface Transportation Board approved the abandonment of the Hallwood-Cape Charles section on October 31, 2019, and in 2021 the state began removing the track.
 In 2020, VDOT produced a feasibility study for converting the 49 mile long right-of-way into a shared use path called the Eastern Shore of Virginia Rail Trail.
 VDOT started work on two segments of the trail, totaling 3.5 miles in length, in May 2025 and plan to complete it in Summer 2026.

 The U.S. Fish and Wildlife Service oversees the Eastern Shore National Wildlife Refuge and has converted most of the right-of-way between Cape Charles and Kiptopeke into the Southern Tip Bike & Hike Trail and plans to build more.
 The Nature Conservancy donated part of the easement and land for the trail and the Service constructed 5 miles of trail, in two phases, in 2011 and 2019.
 The trail extends from the Eastern Shore of Virginia National Wildlife Refuge north to Capeville Road in Capeville, Virginia.
 Future phases are planned to extend the trail all the way to Cape Charles and may or may not use the right-of-way.
 Along this right-of-way, several bridges and culverts from the railroad remain.

+The 15.1 mile long line from the end of the Crisfield Industrial Track to Crisfield was sold to the Maryland Department of Transportation as the Crisfield Secondary Branch in 1976.
+It was reserved in case a line to the deep water port in Crisfield was ever needed again and immediately abandoned.
+The last train, pulling eight San Luis Central ice reefers of onions for a local plant that produced frozen onion rings at the time, left Crisfield on April 4, 1976.
+The tracks were soon pulled up, the old freight station torn down and the line within MD 413 was replaced with a landscaped median.
+The right-of-west between 4th and Daugherty Creek in Crisfield was absorbed by adjacent landowners.

+In 2018 the county began to turn the remaining right-of-way from E. Pear street in Crisfield to Westover, MD inta the Terrapin Run Recreational Trail.
+About 4.7 miles of the right-of-way from Crisfield to Marion were used to build phase 1 of the trail in 2019-21 and Somerset County started work on the 3.2 mile phase 2b, between the Big Annemessex River and Westover, in 2024 (with completion in 2027).
+Future phases will connect the two ends of the trail.

+Ferry Barge

+The Ferry Barge the Captain Edward Richardson, which launched as part of the NYP&N in 1948 and is still in use - though not to ferry railcars.
+After passing to Penn Central, the VAMD, the ESRR - which renamed it the Nandua - and the BCR it was taken out of service in 2012.
+In 2018 it was sold to a marine construction, dredging and marine services contractor.